Wondering how to pack for Italy? Here’s what I’m bringing!

 Linen Midi Dress

 I mean, you HAVE TO wear lemons in Positano, right?!
 I bought this dress back in 2019 since I thought we were going to do this trip in 2020, and I still love it!
-If you’re currently shopping for Positano, I made this roundup of lemon print dresses and I’ve found a few cute ones since, too.
-This one reminds me of the one I have a lot, this one is only $59, and this one is selling out quickly but is so cute for wandering around during the day.
+If you are looking for something similar, this silhouette is VERY similar, as is this one.
+I also love this new lemon print dress along with this citrus print mini and this citrus print midi!

 I plan on bringing this bikini top (S) and these bikini bottoms (M) with us for Positano and Capri!
 Yes, I know this is a pricey suit – but I wanted to invest in one really great one instead of a bunch of cheap ones since I’m not in a bathing suit all that often anyway.